Juncus conglomeratus: Description

 Juncus conglomeratus forms large, dense tufts up to 1.2 m high with a dense bundle of roots.

 Its stems are awl-shaped, stalked, vivid green, partially filled with a core (continuous, uninterrupted core), wrapped at the base (below ground level) with scaly brown leaf sheaths.
 The stems beneath the inflorescence are ribbed, while in the similar Scattered rush (Juncus effusius) they are smooth.

 The plant's leaves are exclusively abaxial, stalk-like.

 The Inflorescence is a spherical head, about 1 cm long.
-Appears lateral because at the base a pituitary grows as an extension of the stem.
+Appears lateral because at the base a bract grows as an extension of the stem.

 The flower is small, 2-2.5 mm long, perianth - rust-colored, stamens count ranges from 3-6.
 Blooms from June to August.

 The fruit forms a capsule, with a small beak at the tip, length ranging from 1.5–3.2 mm.

 Seeds are small (up to 0.3 mm long), dark brown, egg-shaped oblong, laterally flattened, pointed at the end, dull.
 The weight of 1000 seeds is 0.01 g.